Community Nurse Specialist Practitioner (NMC 2022) (Level 7)

 Apprenticeships require learners to achieve specific new knowledge, skills and behaviours (KSBs), which are detailed in the Apprenticeship Standard.
 These are achieved by;

 1) Programme Teaching; frequency tbc.
 This programme includes 4 modules on V300 throughout the programme.
-If a candidate has evidence of completing V300 at level 7 already they are able to: either choose alternative learning from the UCLan CDP framework, or reduce their apprenticeship duration.
-If a candidate has evidence of completing V300 at level 6 already, they will need to complete a top-up assignmnet.
+If a candidate has evidence of completing V300 at level 7 already they are able to: either choose alternative learning from the University of Lancashire CDP framework, or reduce their apprenticeship duration.
+If a candidate has evidence of completing V300 at level 6 already, they will need to complete a top-up assignment.

 2) Independent study; such as assignment/project research and write up.
-The project for this progamme is a Service Improvement Project.
+The project for this programme is a Service Improvement Project.

 3) Learning in the workplace; shadowing colleagues, completing programme assigned work based projects, new learning and development whilst completing working duties, reflections with mentor, relevant training sessions.